able of Contents

 Analysis Paralysis

 Perfect is the enemy of the good.
-Even if you come up with the wrong answer it gives you a starting point to find the right answer.
+Even a wrong answer gives you a starting point to find the right one.

-Learn to recognise when you are spinning your wheels and ask for help.
+Learn to recognize when you’re spinning your wheels—and ask for help.

 Not Speaking up